ENGINEERED WOOD FLOORS

 3. Lay one row of plank along the entire length of the working line.

-4. Top-nail and blind-nail the first row (hand-nail if necessary), using appropriate fasteners.
+4. Top-nail and blind nail the first row (hand-nail if necessary), using appropriate fasteners.
 Denser species may require pre-drilling.
 Each succeeding row should be blind-nailed wherever possible.

 • Typical: Narrow crowned (under 3/8″) 1″ -1½” staples or 1″ -1¼” hardwood flooring cleats designed for engineered flooring, spaced as recommended by the manufacturer.